HL7/fhir-shorthand/input/pagecontent/reference.md

 Examples of elements that require the caret syntax include StructureDefinition.experimental, StructureDefinition.abstract and ValueSet.purpose.
 The caret syntax also provides a simple way to set metadata attributes in the ElementDefinitions that comprise the snapshot and differential tables (e.g., short, meaningWhenMissing, and various [slicing discriminator properties](#step-1-specify-the-slicing-logic)).

-For a path to an element of a StructureDefinition, excluding the differential and snapshot, use the following syntax inside a Profile or Extension:
+For a path to an element of a StructureDefinition, excluding the differential and snapshot, use the following syntax inside a Profile, Extension, Logical, or Resource:

 ```
 ^<element of StructureDefinition>